P3GLEG/PwnBack/README.md

-The plugin has several settings that a user is able to define depending on their hardware setup.
+The plugin has several settings that a user can define depending on their hardware setup.

 * &#35; of PhantomJS WebDrivers
   - The number of Firefox headless browsers to open.
 Be mindful of Burp Suite's memory settings